QwikDev/qwik/packages/docs/src/routes/api/qwik-optimizer/index.md

 </td><td>

 _(Optional)_ The Qwik entry strategy to use while building for production.
-During development the type is always `hook`.
+During development the type is always `segment`.

 Default `{ type: "smart" }`)